 Interface#

 The Interface class provides a high-level abstraction for managing network interfaces in Join.
-It offers methods to configure IP addresses, routes, MTU, MAC addresses, and bridge membership through a clean C++ API.
+It offers methods to configure IP addresses, MTU, MAC addresses, and bridge membership through a clean C++ API.

 Interfaces are managed by InterfaceManager and are represented as shared pointers.
 They provide both synchronous and asynchronous operations for network configuration.